baldurk/renderdoc/docs/window/shader_messages.rst

 Fetching shader messages
 ------------------------

-Shader messages are not fetched for the whole capture at once, they are fetched on a per-draw basis when that drawcall is selected.
-If any messages appear they will be shown in the event browser next to the draw, with a link that opens the shader message viewer for those messages.
+Shader messages are not fetched for the whole capture at once, they are fetched on a per-action basis when that action is selected.
+If any messages appear they will be shown in the event browser next to the action, with a link that opens the shader message viewer for those messages.
 The messages can also be found linked from the pipeline state under each shader stage, which will pre-filter for only messages from that stage.

 Shader Messages
 ---------------